 Once you begin working toward your diploma, it is expected that Ontario credits will be granted for Ontario curriculum taught in publicly funded or otherwise inspected schools.
-Do not expect us to assess an English course from Florida where the Ontario version of the course is available to you from the VLC or another Ontario school.
-If, however, you have moved from another jurisdiction or taken alternative courses from another provider prior to enrolling in the VLC, we will certainly consider granting equivalent credits for placement purposes.
+Do not expect us to assess an English course from Florida where the Ontario version of the course is available to you from the VLC or another accredited Ontario school.
+If, however, you have moved from another jurisdiction or taken alternative courses from another provider prior to enrolling in the VLC, we will certainly consider granting equivalent credits for grade 9 or 10 level for placement purposes.

 Further, in the spirit of providing as many pathways to success for our students, alternative programs for credit may be considered where:

 - a similar program is not available in an Ontario school

 - alignment with Ontario curriculum standards is possible

 - the program of study includes formal instruction with appropriate reporting and assessment and evaluation routines

 - a formal mark is generated and reported by means of a report card and/or transcript

 - approval for consideration of the program has been granted by the VLC Principal prior to enrolment

 Please note, approval for consideration of a program for credit does not guarantee that a credit will be granted.
 A review of the course of study and the student’s performance therein would require further review.